 For the freezer, I would recommend storing them for up to 1 month in an airtight container.

-Hope you try and like the recipe!
+Hope you decide to try this recipe!
 Please don't forget to leave a rating and comment below!
+If you take a picture then tag me on Instagram!
+Thank You!

 Bihari Kabab